rmscode/binary-garden/docs/cloud/azure/entra-domain-services.md

 #### Lift-and-shift on-premises applications that use LDAP

-Legacy applications that require LDAP authetication or are designed to read directory information using LDAP.
+Legacy applications that require LDAP authentication or are designed to read directory information using LDAP.

 !!! quote